Modeling Ideological Salience and Framing in Polarized Online Groups with Graph Neural Networks and Structured Sparsity: Experiments

-For each year, we split $\mathcal{E}$ into 60\% training, 20\% dev, and 20\% test edges.
+\textbf{Setup.} For each year, we split $\mathcal{E}$ into 60\% train, 20\% dev, and 20\% test edges.
+We always use the train edges for the adjacency matrix $\mathbf{A}$ that is passed to the model, i.e., only the to-be-predicted edges differ between train, dev, and test.
 For dev and test, we randomly sample non-edges $(v_i, v_j) \not \in \mathcal{E}$ as negative examples such that edges and non-edges are balanced in both sets (50\% positive, 50\% negative).
 For training, we sample non-edges in every epoch (i.e., the set of sampled non-edges changes in every epoch).
-During the test phase, we rank all edges according to their predicted scores.
+During test, we rank all edges according to their predicted scores.
+See Appendix \ref{app:hyperparams} for hyperparameter details.